pezkuwichain/pezkuwi-sdk/substrate/utils/frame/benchmarking-cli/src/storage/README.md

 - `--db` Specify which database backend to use.
 This greatly influences the results.
 - `--state-version` Set the version of the state encoding that this snapshot uses.
-Should be set to `1` for Substrate `--dev` and `0` for Polkadot et al. Using the wrong version can corrupt the snapshot.
+Should be set to `1` for Substrate `--dev` and `0` for Pezkuwi et al. Using the wrong version can corrupt the snapshot.
 - [`--mul`](../shared/README.md#arguments)
 - [`--add`](../shared/README.md#arguments)
 - [`--metric`](../shared/README.md#arguments)